Yandex Cloud

 You can use Managed Service for Apache Airflow™ for DataSphere Jobs to be rerun on a schedule.

-To run jobs regularly, specify Pip packages — DataSphere Jobs: datasphere in the Dependencies section when creating a Apache Airflow™ cluster.
-For your Apache Airflow™ cluster to work with DataSphere jobs, add the cluster's service account to the DataSphere project with the Developer
+To run jobs regularly, specify Pip packages — DataSphere Jobs: datasphere in the Dependencies section when creating an Apache Airflow™ cluster.
+For an Apache Airflow™ cluster to work with DataSphere jobs, add the cluster’s service account to the DataSphere project with the Developer role or higher.

 To manage a DAG file through the Apache Airflow™ web service interface, save it to the Yandex Object Storage bucket.